crazieemma/601_twitter-api/README.md

-# 601_twitter-api--mini-project
+# 601—mini project
+## twitter-api
-## Build a library (preferable in python) that downloads images from a twitter feed, convert them to a video and describe the content of the images in the video.
+### Build a library (preferable in python) that downloads images from a twitter feed, convert them to a video and describe the content of the images in the video.

-# Content：
+## Content：

--Twitter API to access the twitter content
+- Twitter API to access the twitter content

--FFMPEG to convert images to videos
+- FFMPEG to convert images to videos

--Google Vision analysis to describe the content
+- Google Vision analysis to describe the content